dbbs-lab/bsb-core/docs/source/config/intro.rst

 certain tasks such as placing cells, connecting them or simulating them.
 In order to link your Python classes to the configuration file they should be **importable**.
 The Python `documentation <https://docs.python.org/3/tutorial/modules.html>`_ explains what modules are and are a great starting point.

-In short when you're working from the same directory any ``my_file.py`` is importable as the ``my_file`` module.
+In short,  ``my_file.py`` is importable as ``my_file`` when it is in the working directory.
 Any classes inside of it can be referenced in a config file as ``my_file.MyClass``.
-Although this basic use works fine in 1 directory we have a :doc:`best practices guide </packaging>` on how to properly make your classes folder independent, discoverable on your entire machine and even how to distribute them as a package.
+Although this basic use works fine in 1 directory we have a :doc:`best practices guide </packaging>` on how to properly make your classes discoverable on your entire machine.
+You can even distribute them as a package to other people.

-Here's an example of how you could use the ``MySpecialConnection`` class in your Python file ``connectome.py`` as a class in the configuration.
-It will then be loaded and any extra configuration data (such as ``value1`` and ``thingy2``) is passed along to it:
+Here's an example of how you could use the ``MySpecialConnection`` class in your Python file ``connectome.py`` as a class in the configuration:

 .. code-block:: json